nickderobertis/cookiecutter-pypi-sphinx/README.md

 - `no auto merge`: added to prevent automatic merging of pull requests by maintainers
 - `maintenance`: one of the output categories for release notes
+- `automated pr`: Used by automated template update cron workflow which uses `cruft` to check for changes in the template and opens a PR automatically if so.

 #### Set Master to Protected Branch